What Is Academic Dishonesty And Plagiarism?

 - an opportunity to respond in writing as well as notice to attend a meeting, and specific timelines for these responses;

 Look at the report and copy of the assignment they have sent you.
 Think about the work you handed in.
-They are not judging whether it was a good assignment or not, or whether you are a good person or not – but about whether you breached the Academic Dishonesty rules.
+They are not judging whether it was a good assignment or not, or whether you are a good person or not – but whether you breached the Academic Honesty rules.
 Be prepared to acknowledge a problem if there is one.

 Seek advice and support from a SRC caseworker if you need it.
 Ask them or a friend to come to the meeting as a support person if you need to.

 Take it seriously.
 Deal with it.
-But if possible don’t let it disrupt the rest of your study – that only compounds the impact of any the potential penalty you might face.
+But if possible don’t let it disrupt the rest of your study – that only compounds the impact of any potential penalty you might face.

 What To Expect At The Meeting?

-The Educational Integrity Coordinator or the Nominated Academic (the decision-maker) needs to decide if it constitutes plagiarism or other ‘academic dishonesty’ or not and if so what penalty might apply?
+The Educational Integrity Coordinator or the Nominated Academic (the decision-maker) needs to decide if it constitutes plagiarism or other ‘academic dishonesty’ or not and if so what penalty might apply.

 How Might You Respond?